-“I may have been born in Liverpool, but I grew up in Hamburg.” – John Lennon
+Because, as John Lennon once said, “I may have been born in Liverpool, but I grew up in Hamburg.”

-Before my visit to Hamburg, as I did once before in Liverpool, I planned out every step of my Beatles journey.
+Before I visited Hamburg, as I did once before in Liverpool, I planned out every step of my Beatles journey.
 I wanted to see Hamburg through their eyes, witness where they honed their chops, and meet some fellow music-loving characters along the way.
-In fact, most of the stories below were told to me firsthand by a man I met in Hamburg named Ralph.

 It gets wild.

-The first stop on my journey was Beatles-Platz, a plaza at the cross-section of The Reeperbahn and Grosse Freiheit that lays ode to the mop tops.
+The first stop on this Beatles tour in Hamburg is Beatles-Platz, a plaza at the cross-section of The Reeperbahn and Grosse Freiheit that pays ode to the mop tops.

 To be honest, during the day this plaza isn’t much; it’s a few statues of cookie-cutter Beatles figures, a vinyl record-looking sidewalk, and some song lyrics, but at night the statues light up to satisfy your neon dreams.

-Either way, the plaza does act as a great gateway stop to Grosse Freheit.
+Either way, the plaza does act as a great gateway stop to Grosse Freiheit.

-Koschmider was a ex-military brute of a man who, with seemingly little interest in music, pushed the Beatles to their very limits and beyond.
-The club owner demanded that if The Beatles wanted to keep their residency, they were required to perform for clients all night long, and sometimes, that meant from 7 PM until 7 AM the next day.
+Bruno Koschmider was an ex-military brute of a man who, with seemingly little interest in music, pushed the Beatles to their very limits and beyond.
+The club owner demanded that if The Beatles wanted to keep their residency, they were required to perform for clients all night long, and sometimes, that meant from 7 PM until 7 AM.

-To get though these gruelling hours, The Beatles would take Preludin, a stimulant.
+To get through these grueling hours, The Beatles would take Preludin, a stimulant.

 As George Harrison so eloquently put the experience, “We were frothing at the mouth.”

-While, as Bruno Koschmider put the experience, “Mach Schau (Make a show)“.
+While, as Bruno Koschmider said about the experience, “Mach Schau (Make a show)“.

-The Beatles performed at the Indra for forty nights until it closed mid October due to noise complaints.
+The Beatles performed at the Indra Club for forty nights until it closed mid-October due to noise complaints.
 From there, the band moved to the slightly larger Kaiserkeller.

 As it turned out, there would be another Liverpudlian band performing alongside The Beatles, Rory Storm and the Hurricanes; the drummer for which was none other than Ringo Starr.
 Both bands were to play the same long nights as The Beatles had already endured at The Indra Club, and were to alternate sets on stage.

 Speaking of the Kaiserkeller’s stage, it was made up of no more than planks of wood set on top of crates.
-It was so rickety that the bands placed bets to see who would be the one to break it; that prize eventually going to Rory Storm.
+It was so rickety that the bands placed bets to see who would be the one to break it — that prize eventually went to Rory Storm.

 But perhaps one of the most enduring legends from The Kaiserkeller involves a man named Horst Fascher, the Kaiserkeller’s bouncer (and Star Club owner), and John Lennon.

-While Stu Sutcliffe decided to stay in Hamburg for a while longer with Astrid, John Lennon soon followed his three deported band mates.
-After playing a stint back in Liverpool, Harrison celebrating his 18th birthday, and all immigration problems having been sorted, the boys went back to Hamburg to begin their residency at The Top Ten, where they would play until July 2, 1961.
+While Stu Sutcliffe decided to stay in Hamburg for a while longer with Astrid, John Lennon soon followed his three deported bandmates back to England.
+After playing a stint in Liverpool, George Harrison celebrated his 18th birthday, the immigration problems were sorted, and the boys went back to Hamburg to begin their residency at The Top Ten, where they would play until July 2, 1961.

-The Star Club, the baby of Horst Fascher, first booked The Beatles on April 13, 1962 in celebration of the club’s opening, and then again that November.
+The Star Club, the baby of Horst Fascher, first booked The Beatles on April 13, 1962 in celebration of the club’s opening, and were so impressed that they had them back that November.

-And by that second Star Club gig, Ringo Starr had become their permanent drummer, The Beatles were able to afford single rooms in hotels, and they were good enough and had big enough of a following to have their performance recorded in the form of The Beatles: Live! at the Star-Club in Hamburg, Germany; 1962.
+By the second Star Club gig, Ringo Starr had become the permanent drummer, The Beatles were able to afford single rooms in hotels, and they honed their chops and had big enough of a following to have their performance recorded in the form of The Beatles: Live! at the Star-Club in Hamburg, Germany; 1962.

-While it was must-stop for many major artists of the time (The Beatles shared the bill with artists such as Gerry & the Pacemakers, Jerry Lee Lewis and Little Richard), The Star Club’s heyday was short-lived.
-By 1969, after a few years of Fascher’s prison sentence for assault, the venue’s finances were in trouble and it closed its doors.
+While it was a must-stop for many major artists (The Beatles shared the bill with artists such as Gerry & the Pacemakers, Jerry Lee Lewis and Little Richard), The Star Club’s heyday was short-lived.
+By 1969, after a few years of Fascher being in prison for assault, the venue’s finances were in trouble and it closed its doors.